Countly has several SDKs to choose from. Some are officially supported by Countly, and others are contributed by the community.

 Inside the SDK, you'll see the API HOST directive that you need to fill in.
 This is the same as the IP or hostname of your server.
-For example, if you have Countly installed on 192.168.1.1, then inside the SDK you will need to write https://192.168.1.1.
-If there is a server name associated with your IP, the server name may also be used (e.g. https://analytics.mycompany.com).
+For example, if you have Countly installed on 192.168.1.1, then inside the SDK you will need to write https://192.168.1.1 if the SSL configuration is complete, or http://192.168.1.1 if there is no SSL configuration.
+If there is a server name associated with your IP, the server name may also be used (e.g. https://countly.mycompany.com).

 I integrated the SDK, but cannot see, or can only partially see, data on the dashboard

 There are a few steps to check when you integrate your Countly SDK and have a problem viewing data.